Water

 Total water consumption and costs at Leibniz University Hannover

-For the irrigation of outdoor facilities, in addition to well water at the Moritzwinkel Sports Institute, water is taken from the Leine River at the horticultural facility in Ruthe.
-The large wave canal of the Ludwig-Franzius Institute for Hydraulic Engineering uses the nearby Mittelland Canal for water withdrawal (Reference Umweltbericht 2022, S. 37).
+For the irrigation of the outdoor areas at the Moritzwinkel Sports Institute, well water is used.
+Due to the closure of horticulture in Ruthe, no water is currently drawn from the River Leine there.
+The large wave channel of the Ludwig-Franzius Institute for Hydraulic Engineering uses the nearby Mittelland Canal for water extraction (Source: Environmental Report 2022, p.
+37).

 Example projects on the topic of water at Leibniz University Hannover